-Market regulation fund [B.1150.70.02]: Public expenditure for marketing promotion of BF, PK, SH (from 1979 to 1993), PT and EG (from 1980 to 1991).
+Market regulation fund: Public expenditure for marketing promotion of beef and veal, pigmeat, and sheepmeat (from 1979 to 1993), poultry and eggs (from 1980 to 1991).

 J.3.
 Institutional infrastructure

 Land purchases, land registration and land allocation ["Group 3" expenditures]: Public expenditures to support the classification of soils, the production of soil maps, and land purchases for infrastructure development (e.g. railroads) and the settlement of land use disputes.